polymeris/dht-cljc/README.md

 1. Math is cool.
 2. All the nodes whose `:depth` that are >= `:splits` number less than the maximum for a bucket, thus the client bucket doesn't need to split.

-### Insertion
+### `insert` and `prune`

 `insert` automatically handles the splitting, rejecting-if-full, and adding nodes.
 It does *not* ping questionable nodes, as that is the responsibility of the consumer.
+See `get-by-overdue` below.

+`prune` is the opposite (obviously...) of `insert`.
+It removes arbitrary nodes, by infohash, from the routing table, recombining buckets as necessary.

 ### Queries

+While the list of nodes is available for all to see, sometimes it's helpful for common slices to be formalized.
+As noted above, the primary functions combine `distance` and `depth` in ways that produce the [BEP][bep-5] recommendation operations.

 #### Get nodes by depth